 The South Bethlehem Greenway is a popular two-mile paved trail.
 It follows the former Norfolk Southern rail line in the city’s south side from Lehigh University to Saucon Park.
 Much of the recreational trail is on former Bethlehem Steel property and passes by the now dormant steel stacks.
 Along the linear path, visitors will see an exhibition of 20 images that changes annually.
-The current exhibition is an extension of Lehigh University’s display of “Doing Democracy: Photography from the George Stephanopoulous Collection.
+The current exhibition is an extension of Lehigh University’s display, Thinking Through Drawing, which features work from the museum’s collection as well as submissions from noted artists in the community.
 The enlarged photos on display may be accompanied by an audio guide downloaded to your phone.

 To fully experience the 3 Art Walks in Bethlehem, immerse yourself in the beauty and heritage of the Lehigh Valley with a stay at The Sayre Mansion.
 The meticulously preserved 1858 landmark is a masterpiece of Victorian era architecture.
 Book The Conservatory for picture-perfect views of Bethlehem’s South Side from a ceiling made of glass.
 Room 20 was once part of the home’s library and boasts the original intricately carved gold leaf coffered ceiling.
 Browse all the accommodations and make your reservation today.